CBEP-SoCB-Details/Wolfs_Neck_N_Deposition/Derived_Data/NTN_Aggregated_Data.md

 #> 1  2012        81       100        83
 ```

-SO note that 2012 meets all three of the data quality criteria. it is
+So note that 2012 meets all three of the data quality criteria.
+It is
-NOT a year we can ignore as invalid data.
+*not* a year we can ignore as invalid data.

 ``` r
 weekly_data %>%